 You guys have probably noticed by now how much I love carbs.
 Pasta, bread, rice… it’s alllll welcome here.

-You may have also noticed how I apparently like to torture myself by experimenting with low-carb recipes (what can I say, I find it weirdly fun).
-They almost always involve cauliflower – perhaps not the most original ingredient for a low-carb recipe, but when it works as well as it does, who am I to argue?
+You may have also noticed how I apparently like to torture myself by experimenting with low carb recipes (low carb hummus, low carb tabbouleh, low carb pizza… what can I say, I find it weirdly fun).
+They almost always involve cauliflower – perhaps not the most original ingredient for a low carb recipe, but when it works as well as it does, who am I to argue?